apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 an exclusive lock on a file (whoever creates the file without an error is considered the holder of the lock) is not a valid algorithm when working with object stores.

+* Object stores may create an empty file as a marker when a file is created.
+However, object stores whith overwrite=true semantics may not implement this atomically, so creating files with `overwrite==false` cannot be used as an implicit exclusion mechanism between processes.

 * The Local FileSystem raises a `FileNotFoundException` when trying to create a file over a directory, hence it is listed as an exception that MAY be raised when